Grinnell Lake, Montana, USA

 - Statistics / Weather / Helpful Links

 Looking for Grinnell Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Grinnell Lake is the reward at the end of the Grinnell Lake Trail.
 And what a reward it is!
 The entire trail, although considered one of the easiest hikes in Glacier National Park, also offers some of the most spectacular scenery.
 The trail skirts several lakes and offers beautiful views of the Continental Divide, Mount Gould and three glaciers.
 The trail from the trailhead in Many Glacier Valley to Upper Glacier Lake is about six miles long.
 The trail gains about 1600 feet in altitude, but the climb is mostly gradual.
 Rangers regularly lead hikes to this location, but numerous visitors make the trek on their own each summer.
 Those who make the trip are rewarded with the sight of beautiful milk-white-to-turquoise Upper Grinnell Lake, a small glacier-fed lake that is always exceptionally cold.
 Few people attempt an end-of-trail swim in this cold little lake.
 The lakes and the glacier were named in honor of George Bird Grinnell, a naturalist who was instrumental in convincing Congress to establish Glacier National Park.